sulu/SuluCommentBundle/Upgrade.md

 ## dev-develop

+### Type-Hints

+We have added type-hints to the whole codebase.
+Therefor the function parameter and returns validation is stricter than before.

+Additionally we have remove the possibility to pass a single ID to the following functions.
+If you want to delete a single entity you have to pass an array with a single id.

+* CommentManagerInterface::delete
+* CommentManagerInterface::deleteThreads

 ### Index length of threads type/entityId

 In order to allow `utf8mb4` it was neccesary to down size the length of the fields `type` and `entityId` within the